The Complete Guide To Understanding And Surviving Sleep Regression

 In the end, sleep regression, like all phases of raising a baby, will pass.
 Until it does, stick to your routine to help your baby get the sleep they need now and create good habits for the future.

-Set your little one's nursery up for good sleep, keep them cozy in their pajamas, try a calming massage with Mustela’s Baby Oil, and help them learn to fall asleep on their own.
-Soon, your baby’s sleep regression will be a thing of the past and you — and your little one — will be sleeping soundly again!
+Soon, your baby’s sleep regression will be a thing of the past, and you — and your little one — will be sleeping soundly again!